 Tomás I. Gueglio Saccone is an Argentine composer currently based in Chicago.
 His music has been described as ‘touchingly harmonic’ (Chicago Classical Review) and of ‘an exquisite weight’ (Peter Margasak - Best of Bandcamp).
-In his creative work, Tomás strives to find unique modes of expression by blending diverging stylistic and cultural lineages.
-His surreal and evocative works include chamber, orchestral, and electronic music, pieces for actors focused on speech, collaborative work with dancers, and the creation of a device that activates the strings of a piano.
-Metaphors central to his recent work relate to the conceptual underpinnings of surrealism and magic realism: private languages, the slippery logic of dreams, and states of disorientation and intoxication.
+In his creative work, Tomás strives to devise unique and surreal sound worlds through purposefully blending a variety of musical lineages and styles.
+Metaphors central to his recent work are private languages, the slippery logic of dreams, and states of disorientation and intoxication.

 His music has been performed across the Americas and Europe by renowned ensembles and soloists like eighth blackbird, Pacifica and Spektral string quartets, Ensemble Dal Niente, Latitude 49, Marco Fusi and Ben Melsky.
 Recent and upcoming projects include the composition of a piece with Delfos Danza to be presented in Ensemble Dal Niente’s ‘Staged’ series, the devising of a music theater piece based on the figure of Tango pioneer Rosendo Mendizábal, and the release of his first solo album, ‘Duermevela’, in the Winter of ‘19.